65 Degrees Fahrenheit in Celsius: A thorough look

 Before we dive into the conversion, let's establish a basic understanding of the two scales.
 The Fahrenheit scale, developed by Daniel Gabriel Fahrenheit in the early 18th century, is primarily used in the United States.
 It defines the freezing point of water as 32°F and the boiling point as 212°F.

 The Celsius scale, also known as the centigrade scale, is widely used internationally and is the standard temperature scale for scientific purposes.
-It sets the freezing point of water at 0°C and the boiling point at 100°C. This 100-degree difference between the freezing and boiling points of water makes Celsius a more intuitive and logically structured system for many.
+Worth adding: it sets the freezing point of water at 0°C and the boiling point at 100°C. This 100-degree difference between the freezing and boiling points of water makes Celsius a more intuitive and logically structured system for many.

 Converting 65°F to Celsius: The Calculation